nikitamoghe/nikitamoghe.github.io-old/README.md

 </head>
 # About Me
-<div style = "text-align: justify"> I am guided by <a href="http://www.cse.iitm.ac.in/~ravi/">Dr. Balaraman Ravindran</a> and <a href="http://www.cse.iitm.ac.in/~miteshk/">Dr. Mitesh M. Khapra</a>.
+<div style = "text-align: justify"> I am jointly advised by <a href="http://www.cse.iitm.ac.in/~ravi/">Dr. Balaraman Ravindran</a> and <a href="http://www.cse.iitm.ac.in/~miteshk/">Dr. Mitesh M. Khapra</a>.
 My research interests lie in the field of Natural Language Processing.
 I am currently working on incorporating information from unstructured data in Dialogue Systems.
 I have recently started exploring incorporation of linguistic structures such as dependency graphs to improve performance on NLP tasks.
 </div>

 # Publications